-So, after learning about sex the next step is for Charlie to have his first actual encounter with a girl… A girl….
+After learning about sex the next step is for Charlie to have his first actual encounter with a girl… A girl….
 And we all know what seven year old boys think of them.
 Find your nearest one and I’ll guarantee the result will likely be along the lines of how disgusting and vile and girly and un-boy like they are.
 If an adult said the things seven year old boys come out with they’d find themselves stamped with a sexual harassment lawsuit before they could even blink.
-Most boys grow out of that phase anyway…
+Most boys grow out of that phase anyway.

 Anyway… Charlie and Violet are now going to know each other a lot longer than a few days.
 This is my opportunity to transform them both into childhood sweethearts and turn their relationship into a proper old school romance.
 But the problem lies in the fact that Violet has no character apart from ‘talentless bimbo who gets shagged.’
 I’ve got to start again from scratch with Violet, recraft her into somebody else.
-The idea I had was that she was a bit of a smarmy know-it-all type, the sort of girl that you find quite a bit in Edwardian literature… I’m thinking of the likes of Mary from the Secret Garden or Violet-Elizabeth from the William Brown books.
-(Another Violet!).
-There are probably a few more floating around the ether but you know the sort I mean… Stuck up, self opinionated and usually the daughter of a wealthy landowner.
-In terms of personality think of a very young Hermione Granger, particularly in the first Harry Potter book/film where she’s stuck Violet is certainly going to be a bit full of herself and she’ll have some of those characteristics but she won’t be the daughter of a wealthy landowner.
+The idea I had was that she was a bit of a smarmy know-it-all type, the sort of girl that you find quite a bit of in Edwardian literature.
+I’m thinking of the likes of Mary from the Secret Garden or Violet-Elizabeth from the William Brown books.
+(Another Violet!)
+There are probably a few more floating around the ether but you know the sort I mean Stuck up, self opinionated and usually the daughter of a wealthy landowner.
+In terms of personality, think of a very young Hermione Granger, particularly in the first Harry Potter book/film where she’s stuck up.
+Violet is certainly going to be a bit full of herself and she’ll have some of those characteristics but she won’t be the daughter of a wealthy landowner.
 Instead she’ll be the daughter of a gardener for a big estate.
 Another thing is that she’s going to be quite playful and she’s even going to be a bit amused by Charlie.
-As she grows she’ll develop but she’ll retain a slight sense of haughtiness and playfulness… What she’ll be like when she grows up I’m not quite sure yet… But she’s shaping up to be quite interesting.
+As she grows she’ll develop but she’ll retain a slight sense of haughtiness and playfulness.
+What she’ll be like when she grows up I’m not quite sure yet, but she’s shaping up to be quite interesting.

 Another thing that’s got to change is her surname.
 Originally she was called Violet Benson but that sounds like the name of a Northumbrian fish wife rather than the name of a decent character.
 So her surname will change to something more befitting, a bit more Edwardian if you get my drift.

 All of this puts me in mind of another boy and girl who fell in love almost eighty years later, again as children.
 Although they share very different characteristics from Charlie and Violet, the situation is very different yet awfully similar.
-Like Charlie the boy has bad parents and the girl i imagined to be very stuck up as a child and I began to think of writing two similar yet oh so different scenes set eighty years apart.
+Like Charlie the boy has bad parents and the girl I imagined to be very stuck up as a child, and I began to think of writing two similar yet oh so different scenes set eighty years apart.
 The results are below.
 The first extract is from Charlie Fuller and it details the start of Charlie and Violet’s first meeting, the important part.
 It’s a bit rough around the edges still but don’t let that bother you too much.
-This isn’t the best extract to show off the writing style but i think it still gives a sense of it as well.
+This isn’t the best extract to show off the writing style but I think it still gives a sense of it.
 The scene happens just as Charlie runs away from his neglectful mother onto a large country estate (complete with nasty man eating dogs) and comes across a ‘mysterious’ church…

 I crossed a well maintained gravel roadway and reached the trees where I soon became aware that they were not a thicket as I had initially presumed but were rather a leafy veil that shrouded a hitherto unknown and mysterious church.
 It was very much like the Church of St Lawrence I knew from Towcester, only this particular church was a yellowy colour and not a rusty orange.
 It was smaller too.
 I advanced towards it carefully, wondering about where it had come from and what secrets it might contain.
 A million ideas about what it could be came into my mind, none of them being as simple as just a church.
 I saw no reason for it to even exist as a church.
 There was already a church not so very far away and so I wondered why one earth there would need to be another so close.
 Eventually I settled upon the idea that it was some sort of secret fortress for an evil despot, designed to appear to the casual observer as though it were a church.
 I soon saw through this disguise with ease and crept towards the building with all care lest the despot or one of his guards should spot me and kill me stone dead.
 I concealed myself behind a few ornamental gravestones as I edged nearer to the fortress.
 My concerns over Mother and the man eating dogs had all but vanished now and my sole interest had become concentrated upon infiltrating the despot’s fortress.
 The closer I came the more I began to think what a brilliant disguise it was.
 It looked every inch a church, so much so that I was almost fooled in thinking it really was such a building for just a moment.
 Keeping my head low so I wouldn’t be seen, I soon reached the wall beneath a window and then waited patiently, listening for any signs of movement from outside or in.
 After I heard no sound, I plucked up enough courage so that I would risk a peer through the window and gaze into the despot’s lair…